Charged With DUI ?

 People forget things easier than you’d think.
 Getting everything down in writing could be a huge benefit for you in the long run.

-If you hire an attorney, they’ll want your witnesses’ statements as well.
+If you hire a DUI defense attorney, they’ll want your witnesses’ statements as well.
 So, it’s best to have them write down everything they can remember ASAP.

 After a DUI in Orange County CA, you have the right to request a stay and a DMV administrative hearing within 10 days of the time you were stopped.